 - Coccyx pain relief

-If you want to sit on this, you can place it on a chair with the slope pointing toward the front and then place it on a chair.
-Your spine will adjust naturally to a neutral position you sit up straighter.
-Generally, a sofa or chair with soft seating cannot accommodate these wedges.
+If you want to sit on this, you can place the foam seat on a chair with the slope pointing toward the front and then place it on a chair.
+Your spine will adjust naturally to a neutral position as you sit up straighter.
+Generally, a sofa or chairs with soft seating cannot accommodate these wedges too well.

 My Recommendations for a Wedge Cushion If You’re Thinking About Buying One: